 Aloo pie ingredients

-To make the aloo pie filling, you will need:
+To make the filling for aloo pies, you can use:

 - potatoes: Irish potatoes are most commonly used to make aloo pies, but any type of white potato can be substituted.

-- green seasoning: for a Trini spin, fresh herbs like chadon beni (culantro), chives, and cilantro are added for more flavor.
+- green seasoning: for a Trini spin, fresh herbs like chadon beni (culantro), chives, and cilantro plus pepper are added for more flavor.
+You can make your own fresh Caribbean green seasoning at home or pick up a bottle from Amazon.

 - butter: adds a creamy element to the seasoned potatoes.